 The strips we used have a Velcro-like quality and all you need to do is connect the two parts together by pushing the pot onto the partner strip on the wall.
 They should attach instantly.

 Just to be safe, we'd suggest waiting an hour to make sure everything holds before putting the plant into the pot.

 Once all the above steps have been followed, that's it.
 All you need to do is slot the plant into the pot and you're done.
 Stand back and admire your living wall inspired art piece.

 In time you may want to swap the pots around, replace with different plants or even expand the design by adding more and more pots to the wall.
-The beauty about the Command Strip approach is that you can change things up whenever you like.
+The beauty of the Command Strip approach compared to drilling holes into the wall is that you can quickly change things up whenever you like.

 Will you give this a go?
 Have you tried it already?
 If you have, please tell us in the comments below and feel free to inspire us with your pictures.